mydoum/configV2/README.md

 My Dotfiles
 ===========

 Everything I need to get setup on a new machine.
-Currently working with
+Currently only working with

 * OSX

 ## What's here

+* setup.sh:
+    * Script to be downloaded, it will install git, clone the repo and launch the proper script depending on the distribution
 * **script/setup/** - Scripts that configure new computers (currently only osx) from scratch.
 These scripts perform such tasks as:
     * osx.sh:
         * Insalling [Homebrew][1] & associated packages
         * Installing mac applications using [Homebrew Cask][2]
+        * Installing Apple store applications with [Mas][3]
+        * Generate a SSH key and send it to github

 ## Installation